CA-Ecommerce/T3A2-A-Ecommerce_App/README.md

 - Outputs: List of selected items with quantities and pricing.

 4. Checkout and Payment
-- Managages the checkout process and interfaces with the payment gateway (via stripe).
+- Manages the checkout process and interfaces with the payment gateway (via stripe).
 - Inputs: Shopping cart details and payment details.
 - Outputs: Order confirmation on success or error message on failure.